eva-robillard/eva-robillard.github.io/index.md

 # Nets-within-Nets for Motion Planning with Renew

-This site holds all the information required for the simulation work introduced in the article ....
+This site holds all the information required for the simulation work introduced in the article **Multi-robot Motion Planning based on Nets-within-Nets Modeling and Simulation**.

 # Presentation of the Project